Doctoral Degree (Ph.D) in Educational Administration

 Admission to the UNO Graduate School requires an undergraduate grade point average

 of at least 2.5 and a graduate grade point average of 3.0 or higher.
 GRE scores of

-1000 (combined quantitative and verbal) are considered as competitive criteria in
+300 (combined quantitative and verbal) are considered as competitive criteria in evaluating

-evaluating applications to the doctoral program, however GRE scores are considered
+applications to the doctoral program, however GRE scores are considered in combination

 The application process is a two stage process involving admission to UNO for graduate

 level studies, then admission to the Educational Administration program.
 Admission

 to the Graduate School (first step in the admissions process described below) permits

 an applicant to enroll in graduate courses, but it does not permit enrollment in program

 Students whose degrees are not from United States colleges or universities must provide